nadiamariduena/creativ-img.distortion2/README.md

 <br>
 <br>

-#### SET UP a new useRef
+## SET UP a new useRef

-- and assign it a previous value of the scroll effect
+- and assign it a 'previous value' of the scroll effect

 > const someRef = useRef({ scrollEffect: 0 });